UbiquityDotNET/Llvm.NET/docfx/llvm/index.md

-Thus, this version of the library eliminates the confusion and complexity by use of objects that are disposable, interfaces and a usage pattern that ensures `Dispose()` is idempotent and a NOP when already disposed.
+Thus, this version of the library eliminates the confusion and complexity by use of objects that are disposable, interfaces and a usage pattern that ensures `Dispose()` is idempotent and a NOP when already disposed or transferred.
 In the current release no interning is performed, and instead wrapping types implement [`IEquatable<T>`](xref:System.IEquatable`1) to allow value equality to compare the underlying native handle and resolve them as the same underlying instance or not.